 Children Shouldn’t Play With Dead Things (1972)

-Satanic Sommelier: Rum & Coke or Vodka cranberry.
-(1972) CSPWDT is sort of like Night of the Living Dead, but with a young theater group dabbling in diabolism and necromancy.
-Flawed but effective 70’s gem with some really good moments.
+Satanic Sommelier: Rum & Coke, or perhaps Vodka cranberry.
+Now considered a cult classic, “CSPWDT” is sort of like Night of the Living Dead, but with a young theater group dabbling in diabolism and necromancy.
+Flawed but effective 70’s gem (perfect for what it is) with some surprisingly good moments to chill your blood.
+We first saw this on the late, late, late, you’re up too late show on local TV back in the late 80’s and remember being terribly creeped out and unable to put out all the lights in our basement bedroom afterwards.

 The Satanic Rites of Dracula (1974)

 Satanic Sommelier: Gin & tonic for this very British film.
-(1974) Christopher Lee, Peter Cushing, ’nuff said.
-But with the added thrill of an elite Satanic fraternity planning to release a plague on the unsuspecting earth, with Christopher Lee’s Dracula (suffering from a severe case of ennui, no less) at the center!
+Christopher Lee, Peter Cushing, ’nuff said.
+But with the added thrill of an elite Satanic fraternity planning to release a plague on the unsuspecting earth in order to wipe out humankind!
+Christopher Lee’s Dracula (suffering from a severe case of ennui, no less) is at the center of this diabolical treat.
+Joanna Lumley (Patsy Stone of Absolutely Fabulous fame) appears as Van Helsings granddaughter.

 The Wicker Man (1975)

-Satanic Sommelier: Mead, or a good Celtic brew.
-(1975) Classic!
-Must see film starring Christopher Lee (starting to see a pattern here?!).
+Satanic Sommelier: Mead, or an Apple Cider.
+Classic!
+A must see film starring Christopher Lee (starting to see a pattern here?!).
 A conservative Christian policeman (Edward Woodward as Sergeant Howie) is sent to investigate the report of a missing child on a small Scottish island.
 He is scandalized by the local Pagan culture and it’s sexualized rituals which are overseen by Lord Summerisle (Lee at his best).
 The more Sergeant Howie learns about the islanders’ strange practices, the closer he gets to tracking down the missing child.

 Race with the Devil (1975)

 Satanic Sommelier: This one is strictly beer.
-(1975) Two couples vacationing together in an R.V. from Texas to Colorado are terrorized after they witness a murder during a Satanic ritual.
+Two couples vacationing together in an R.V. from Texas to Colorado are terrorized after they witness a murder during a Satanic ritual.
 Peter Fonda stars.
 A heartwarming 70’s touchstone it is not.
+The final shot at the ending is memorable.

 To the Devil a Daughter (1976)